-Senator Kelly Vincent, from the political party Disability with Dignity, has publicly supported moves to fully decriminalise sex work in South Australia.
+Senator Kelly Vincent, from the political party Dignity for Disability, has publicly supported moves to fully decriminalise sex work in South Australia.
 As a local, Brad talks about attitudes towards the sexuality of people with disability and wants to see the laws around sex work changed.

 Brad from South Australia blows away a few myths

 I’m a disabled man.
 The more disabled a person is, the harder it is for that person to access erotic touch.
 I admire and support your work.

 I first visited a professional sex worker in Adelaide on holiday after about 10 years of sexual abstinence; I had grown fairly weary of soft porn and masturbation.
 I basically ached for the touch of a woman.